 Democracies in times of war have behaved in the past autocratically.
 Currently we are in a indefinite long-running war on terrorism.
-As surely as Marxism is a religion masquerading as political dogma, Islam is an political ideology masking itself as a religion.
+As surely as Marxism is a religion masquerading as political dogma, Islam is a political ideology masking itself as a religion.
 The fight against these contemporary undemocratic forces may be a fight for justice on the part of the West, but to be won, it must be fought on the conceptual level, not the military one.
 Spying is way overrated.
-At any rate, the number one human attribute that government intelligent agencies all over the world have no respect for is privacy.
+At any rate, the number one human attribute that government intelligent agencies all over the world, have, is no respect for privacy.

 So, the West has on its hands an indeterminate lifelong war like the Cold War before it.
 I think every reasonable person here understands this.
 So we must decide if Edward Snowden and other whistleblowers should be celebrated or prosecuted.
 Can we win this war without the state accessing the entire digital asset of its citizens?
 That is, is modern totalitarianism avoidable?